 - 2. If the unit does not reply within a few seconds, restart it and wait for a reply.
 Press CTRL+C to stop Ping. - 3.
 Open a browser and type in the camera's IP address.
-In the page that appears, use the Browse button to select the upgrade file to use, for example, AXIS_P1343.bin.
+In the page that appears, use the Browse button to select the upgrade file to use, for example, AXIS_P5534.bin.
 Then click the Load button to restart the upgrade process. - 4.
-After the upgrade is complete (1-10 minutes), the unit automatically restarts and shows a steady green on the Power and Status LEDs and flashing green or amber on the Network LED. - 5.
-Reinstall the camera, referring to the installation guide.
+After the upgrade is complete (1-10 minutes), the unit automatically restarts and shows a steady green on the Status LED. - 5.
+Reinstall the camera, referring to the Installation Guide.